chakrabar/chakrabar.github.io/_posts/articles/2020-02-29-webassembly-wasm-wasi.md

 title: "WebAssembly - What it is & Why is it so important"
 excerpt: "The what, why, how & when of WebAssembly for the dummies"
 date: 2020-02-29
-tags: [dev, programming, web, webassembly, wa, wasm, wasi, wat]
+tags: [dev, programming, web, webdev, webassembly, wa, wasm, wasi, wat]
 categories: articles
 image:
   feature: posts/webassembly/office-4.jpg
 comments: true
 share: true
 published: true
+modified: 2020-03-01T22:00:00+05:30
 ---

 If you are a web developer, or a software developer in general, you must have heard of something called `WebAssembly` in last few years.
-If you did, but do not know actually what it is, and why you keep hearing about them - this artcle's for you.
-If you are already compiling your code into `wasm` and loading them into your `JavaScript` code, then, well, you'll probably not get much out of it.
+If you did, but do not actually know what it is, and why you keep hearing about them - this post is for you.
+If you are already compiling your code into `wasm` and loading them into your `JavaScript` code, then you can happily skip.

 If you're in the first group, jump right in.
 Here, we'll try to understand what is `WebAssembly`, what is the context of it, the hype vs. the fact, and a bit of the future.
-You might have already come across bunch of articles, blog posts, tweets, videos & even conference talks about it, but still probably have no clue what it is!
+You might have already come across bunch of articles, blog posts, tweets, videos & even conference talks about it, but still probably have no clue what it is?
 Is it a new tool, a design pattern or a shiny new JavaScript framework?

 ## What is _WebAssembly_